mbecker12/learning-drones/README.md

 As of now, there is no real use of the rewards system.
 Next steps would be to implement a training routine to make use of the reward.

+## Neuroevolution

+Executing

+    python evolve/evolution.py

+starts a simple neuroevolution algorithm to train and evolve the controller unit within the drones of a population.

+Current objective is to collect a coin and/or stay in the air for as long as possible.

 ## Test Framework
 You can write unit tests for your code by placing files of test classes in the ./test directory.